pyro-ppl/pyro/README.md

 For recent features you can install Pyro from source.

-If you are would like to install a compatible CPU version of Pytorch on OSX / Linux, you could use the PyTorch install helper script.
+To install a compatible CPU version of Pytorch on OSX / Linux, you could use the PyTorch install helper script.

 ```
 bash scripts/install_pytorch.sh